Construction Accident Claims: Worker And Visitor Compensation For Injury On Construction Sites

 Specific laws apply to the training and safety of workers using vehicles – whether it be forklift trucks, cranes, diggers, lorries, etc.

-How do you show your employer is responsible to pay compensation for construction site accidents?
+How do you show legal fault for your construction site accident?

 Showing legal fault or legal responsibility of your employer is best left down to a specialist solicitor.